akshaydeo/blog/open_source.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/dQWXxJn6_iE" frameborder="0" allowfullscreen></iframe>

+**<a href="https://github.com/betacraft/autobindings" target="_blank">Autobinding fieldMap generator</a>**

+FieldMap function generator for https://github.com/mholt/binding Autobindings is a simple extention to the amazing library Binding.
+So binding is a reflectionless data binding for Go's net/http.
+For that developer has to write a FieldMap function which is used by this library to map the incoming JSON from the request to the struct fields.

+**<a href="https://github.com/betacraft/scraper" target="_blank">Scraper</a>**

+Scraper for parsing app information from Google Play Store.
+Supported sites
+- Google Play Store
+- AndroidDrawer

+**<a href="https://github.com/betacraft/slack" target="_blank">Slack client for Golang</a>**

+This library allows you to send data into slack group/channel using a Incoming Webhook url.

+**<a href="https://github.com/betacraft/circleci" target="_blank">Circle client for Golang</a>**

+Golang client library to interact with CircleCI 1.0.

 **<a href="https://github.com/RainingClouds/transporter" target="_blank">Transporter</a>**

   * It’s a wrapper for writing socket servers with keeping your business logic separated from the underlying technology for sockets.